Into the Heartwood

 a sense of a shared self

-Into The Heartwood is CPD for human relations practitioners who take their work outdoors, or are wanting to develop an ecological practice to support their work.
-This offering is to foster a personal nature-relatedness practice which is supported naturally by sensory (and therefore creative) exploration.
-This is not a supervision, therapy, or a training in how to take your practice outside, but will be a personal underpinning to your professional practice.
+Into The Heartwood is CPD for human relations practitioners who are wanting to develop an ecological practice to support their work.
+This is not supervision, therapy, or a training in how to take your practice outside, but will be a personal underpinning to support your professional practice.